NVIDIA/cutlass/media/docs/cpp/profiler.md

                                                    are launched up to the profiling duration.
 If non-zero, this overrides `profiling-duration` and `min-iterations`.

   --profiling-duration=<duration>                  Time to spend profiling each kernel (ms).
-Overriden by
+Overridden by
                                                    `profiling-iterations` when `profiling-iterations` != 0.
                                                    Note that `min-iterations` must also be satisfied.